 An Employee Qualifying as a De Facto Manager

-When an employee of an insolvent company runs some significant errands for the company, can he be considered as a de facto managing director?
+When an employee of an insolvent company runs some significant errands for the company, can he be considered as a de facto director?
 Based on that, can he be held personally liable like a normal director for any mischief he carried out towards the company?
 OLG Munich answered this question on July 17, 2019 (re 7 U 2463/18).

 Employee made Significant Payments for Broke Company

 The plaintiff was appointed as insolvency administrator over the assets of a GmbH, in which the defendant worked as an employee.
 After the illiquidity of the company, the defendant made various payments totaling 426,367.68 EUR in the name of the GmbH.
-The plaintiff now seeks to be refunded from the defendant as (an allegedly) de facto managing director pursuant §64 GmbHG.
+The plaintiff now seeks to be refunded from the defendant as (an allegedly) de facto director pursuant §64 GmbHG.
 The plaintiff argued the defendant is liable due to his appearance towards the public when he makes significant business.

 OLG Munich Denies Liability